Why Your AES Test Chamber Isn’t Heating—and How to Fix It.

 After entering my setpoint my chamber fails to heat up.
 Where should I begin troubleshooting?

-As an initial step, you will want to check the controller to make sure it’s initiating the call for heating.
-An F4T controller programmed for heating should look like the picture attached below; the control mode (displayed above the setpoint in the top right) should be set to Auto and a percentage should be displayed in the output PWR bar for heating (this will be the PWR bar on the left side of the screen .
+As an initial step, you will want to check the controller to make sure it’s initiating the call for cooling.
+An F4T controller programmed for cooling should look like the picture attached below; the control mode (displayed above the setpoint in the top right) should be set to Auto and a percentage should be displayed in the output PWR bar for cooling.
 You can change the control mode if needed by pressing the three white dots in the top right.
-You will also want to make sure that the event needed to trigger heating at the bottom of the controller (usually labeled either “Heat” or “Conditioning Enabled”) is selected.
+You will also want to make sure that the event needed to trigger cooling at the bottom of the controller (usually labeled either “Cool” or “Conditioning Enabled”) is selected.

 The picture above is from a temperature-only chamber.
 A humidity chamber will have two different blocks on this screen, the one for temperature will be the one on the left.